Building a community dedicated to education excellence.

 The Medical Scientist Training Program application is available to all qualified U.S. applicants.
 After the UW School of Medicine receives the AMCAS application, applicants must submit an MSTP preliminary application by visiting the MSTP website.

-The deadline for submitting AMCAS applications was October 15, 2018 and applicants must have listed their interest in the UW School of Medicine M.D./Ph.D. program.
+The deadline for submitting AMCAS applications is October 15 and applicants must list their interest in the UW School of Medicine M.D./Ph.D. program.

 The Office for Academic, Rural and Regional Affairs and the Office for Healthcare Equity sponsor a summer Prematriculation Program (PreMat) for medical students in Washington, Wyoming, Alaska, Montana, and Idaho who have backgrounds underrepresented in medicine and/or who have been away from an intensive academic program for two or more years.